Intermesh/groupoffice-docs/troubleshooting/index.rst

 -------------
 If you lost the password for the admin user you can reset it on the command line::

-   ./cli.php core/System/setPassword --username=admin
+   sudo -u www-data ./cli.php core/System/setPassword --username=admin

 Or on docker::

-   docker compose exec groupoffice ./www/cli.php core/System/setPassword --username=admin
+   docker compose exec -u www-data groupoffice ./www/cli.php core/System/setPassword --username=admin

 Upgrading
 ---------